Terrible Swift Sword (game): Publication history

-Terrible Swift Swords was designed by Richard Berg, with graphic design by Redmond A. Simonsen, and was published by SPI in July 1976 in both double "flat-pack" and "soap box" editions.
+Terrible Swift Sword was designed by Richard Berg, with graphic design by Redmond A. Simonsen, and was published by SPI in July 1976 in both double "flat-pack" and "soap box" editions.
 The game immediately rose to #4 on SPI's Top Ten Bestseller list, and stayed in the Top Ten for the next eight months.
 Sales of the game reached 30,000 units.

+Stonewall: The Battle of Kernstown, a smaller game using the same game system, was also published.
+This covered the First Battle of Kernstown, in which Stonewall Jackson defeated a Union force superior in numbers and firepower but inferior in morale if ordered to move, let alone fight.

 TSS was the first of what would become a series of eight SPI wargames about the American Civil War, called Great Battles of the American Civil War (GBACW).

 TSR took over SPI in 1982 and republished a number of popular SPI titles in new TSR packaging.
-This included Terrible Swift Swords, which was republished with artwork by Larry Elmore in 1986.
+This included Terrible Swift Sword, which was republished with artwork by Larry Elmore in 1986.
 Like its predecessor, this edition also sold over 30,000 units.

 As a continuation of the GBACW series, TSR published the separate American Civil War game Rebel Sabers: Civil War Cavalry Battles in 1986.
 One of the four scenarios, "Dutch Roads", a simulation of a cavalry battle during Gettysburg, can be linked to gameplay during TSS.

 Nearly twenty years after the publication of TSS, original designer Richard Berg redesigned the game, which was released in 1995 by GMT Games as The Three Days of Gettysburg, with artwork by Rodger B. MacGowan.